Lapin0t/grothendieck-cern/README.md

 Also, when you talk about the role of the human sciences, you're saying that there's not only the so-called exact sciences; I'm well aware of that.
-You also know as well as I do---and this is a very serious criticism that we can make of the human sciences---that they are increasingly trying to mould themselves to the model of the so-called exact sciences, mathematics in particular.
-In such a way that, to the extent that the human sciences want to achieve true scientific status---since only science according to universally accepted standards is considered serious---these humanities are increasingly confined to a jargon that is often mathematical.
+You also know as well as I do—and this is a very serious criticism that we can make of the human sciences—that they are increasingly trying to mould themselves to the model of the so-called exact sciences, mathematics in particular.
+In such a way that, to the extent that the human sciences want to achieve true scientific status—since only science according to universally accepted standards is considered serious—these humanities are increasingly confined to a jargon that is often mathematical.
 We know the influence of numerical tests and quantitative methods, in psychology for example.
 We could also point out that that a good number of economics treatises, big ones, begin, for two-thirds of